zhefu2/SerenLens/README.md

 |Movies&TV| a1j9s070l0mvwx	| b002bwp2ik	| 1417910400	| i came across warehouse 13 by accident while looking for another dvd (i don't have cable or satellite). the premise sounded interesting so i decided to buy this (i waited until it went on sale).  i found the show to be very entertaining. i like the idea of having a "secret" warehouse (leave it to the government) with lots of "paranormal" objects. some good laughs and drama. i enjoyed it so much i went ahead and ordered seasons 2 and 3 right away (they were on sale at amazon too).  season 1 has 12 episodes; it does have english subtitles for the hearing impaired; and several "extras".	| 5	| 1 |

 ## Notes
-Since our _SerenLens_ dataset is uploaded through Github Large File Storage (LFS), please clone our repository to download the dataset. ([Instructions](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop)].
+Since our _SerenLens_ dataset is uploaded through Github Large File Storage (LFS), you can download the dataset by cloning our repository to the Github Desktop. ([Instructions](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop)).

 ## Citing us
 If you feel the dataset helpful, please cite: